kylejones200/psis_4700_applied_ai/webslides/weekdetail_Human-AI-Collaboration.md

 ## The Core Idea

-AI extends what people can do — faster decisions, broader insight.
+AI extends what people can do — faster decisions, broader insight
 The best systems combine machine precision and human sense-making

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.